Disney PhotoPass: Overview

 Disney PhotoPass is available to guests visiting Disney theme parks worldwide, with service and operations varying by resort.
 (Note: Disneyland Resort, Walt Disney World Resort, Tokyo Disneyland Resort or Disneyland Paris Resort.)
-The basic operation of the services has photos linked directly to a park tickets or MagicBand, which are linked to the guest's Disney account on their resort's mobile application (Note: Applicable to the Walt Disney World Resort in Orlando and the Disneyland Resort in Anaheim.) or via a resort's website.
+The basic operation of the services has photos linked directly to a park ticket or MagicBand, which are linked to the guest's Disney account on their resort's mobile application (Note: Applicable to the Walt Disney World Resort in Orlando and the Disneyland Resort in Anaheim.) or via a resort's website.
 Photographers are positioned at various locations throughout the resorts, mainly inside the theme parks.
 In Orlando, the service is also offered at certain resort hotels, and dining locations within resort hotels, theme parks, the Bibbidi Bobbidi Boutique at Magic Kingdom and Enchanted Tales with Belle.
 Photographs are taken at outdoor locations, as well as indoor character meet-and-greets.
-The service was also formerly available at both Disney's Typhoon Lagoon and Disney's Blizzard Beach water parks at the Walt Disney World Resort, prior to 2020.
+The service was also formerly available at both Disney's Typhoon Lagoon and Disney's Blizzard Beach water parks at the Walt Disney World Resort, prior to 2020, and is currently only offered during Disney character meet-and-greet encounters at the water parks.

 All photos taken by Disney PhotoPass photographers, as well as in-ride photographs and videos, are available for viewing with watermarks for a limited period (varying by resort), while the premium Memory Maker package unlocks photo downloads at the Walt Disney World Resort.

 Services

 Complimentary services

 Each theme park features a photo imaging center near the entrance for photo viewing, assistance and printing, as well as a photography studio located at Disney Springs.

 At Walt Disney World, in-ride photographs can be viewed at the end of certain attraction, which are linked to the a Disney account by scanning a park ticket or MagicBand to an RFID touchpoint.
 A majority of attractions enable Bluetooth technology to directly link photos to guests' accounts via a Bluetooth-enabled smartphone or MagicBand.
-Other attractions exclusively employ this method, such as The Haunted Mansion, Guardians of the Galaxy: Cosmic Rewind, Slinky Dog Dash, and Dinosaur.
+Other attractions exclusively employ this method, such as The Haunted Mansion, Guardians of the Galaxy: Cosmic Rewind and Slinky Dog Dash.
 Only three attractions at Walt Disney World include in-ride videos along with photographs: The Twilight Zone Tower of Terror, Seven Dwarfs Mine Train, and TRON Lightcycle / Run.
 At Disneyland Resort, all attractions employ the tap-to-scan method to link photos at the end of the ride experience.

 Select photograph locations may include "Magic Shots" that are prompted by photographers, inserting Disney characters or visual effects into the photograph; some effects are offered seasonally or taken out of rotation.
 Other "Magic Shots" include an orthographic image taken on a 360° camera with multiple fisheye lenses, and a panoramic/close-up photograph taken from a far distance.